thedoggybrad/peacefulsearch/README.md

 <br>
 This means that everything you type and search is sent to Google.
 The search results are also from Google.

+## Use of CDN
+Critical files (CSS, JS and Favicon/Logo) is now using jsDelivr's CDN.
+This is done to provide a better experience to the end users.

 ## How to use?
 1.)
 Go to the search engine thru the "Official Links".
 <br>